 The National Center for Complementary and Integrative Health says there’s little evidence that ALA improves the body’s response to insulin or prevents diabetic macular edema.

 The supplements are rarely studied, so their efficacy and safety are generally unknown.
 They might have unknown side effects and not contain what the label states.

-Furthermore, they can interact certain medications, and cause one to feel ill and nauseous.
+Furthermore, they can interact with certain medications, and cause one to feel ill and nauseous.
 Therefore, you should always consult a doctor before taking any supplement.

 Diabetics don’t have to avoid meat, but they could adopt a plant-based diet including:

 Diabetics have an increased risk of anxiety and depression.
 As you may know, increased stress affects blood sugar levels as well as your diabetes medication.
-Therefore, here are few relaxation techniques for your body and mind that will help you deal with these problems.
+Therefore, here are a few relaxation techniques for your body and mind that will help you deal with these problems.

-One of them published in Diabetes, Obesity, and Metabolism Journal in 2015 discovered that smelling cinnamon, fenugreek, oregano, and cumin essential oils helps reduce systolic blood pressure.
+One of them published in Diabetes, Obesity, and Metabolism Journal in 2015 discovered that smelling cinnamon, fenugreek, oregano, and cumin essential oils help reduce systolic blood pressure.
 When combined, the oils also reduced blood sugar levels.

 This ancient Chinese technique involves inserting small needles into specific points in the body.
 Acupuncture is known to redirect energy flow and help alleviate pain.
 This is especially helpful for those with diabetic neuropathies.